yandex-cloud/docs/en/legal/privacy.md

 *	Information contained in support requests;

-*	Metadata: personal data CloudIL collects or generates during the provision and administration of the cloud services, information about user's preference and usage of the Service, including user identifiers, authentication credentials, resource identifiers and attributes, IP-addresses, cloud settings and configurations.
+*	Metadata: personal data Nebius collects or generates during the provision and administration of the cloud services, information about user's preference and usage of the Service, including user identifiers, authentication credentials, resource identifiers and attributes, IP-addresses, cloud settings and configurations.
 We collect information about operational status, software errors and crash reports, quality and performance metrics, and other technical details necessary for us to operate and maintain cloud services and related software;

 *	Type and device ID, identifiers from cookies or tokens;